napari/napari-release-tools/additional_notes/0.6.5/highlights.md

 ![Image depicting the napari viewer in grid mode with scale bars and color bars enabled](https://github.com/user-attachments/assets/622b2d36-11a7-4c55-9550-c82ddebc2fda)

+Alternatively, you may also activate the `colorbar` (and other layer-related overlays such as `bounding_box`) from the graphical interface by right clicking on selected layers in the layerlist and toggling the relative entries in the **Visualization** submenu ([#8319](https://github.com/napari/napari/pull/8319)).

 ### Task manager will now try to prevent losing unfinished work
 We added a new task manager ([#8211](https://github.com/napari/napari/pull/8211)) which automatically registers any running `thread_worker`, showing a confirmation dialog if you attempt to close napari while a task is running.

 ### New *remove* and *pop* methods for Points and Shapes
 Points and Shapes can now be easily removed, not just added :P ([#8031](https://github.com/napari/napari/pull/8031) and [#8072](https://github.com/napari/napari/pull/8072)).

-### A few shiny new updates to our website
+### A few shiny new updates to our website and documentation
 [napari.org](https://napari.org/) can now be visited in *dark mode* ([docs#840](https://github.com/napari/docs/pull/840))!
-You could try out this new relaxing colorscheme while exploring the new overhauled [Preferences documentation](https://napari.org/stable/guides/preferences.html#preferences) section 😉. ([docs#834](https://github.com/napari/docs/pull/834)).
+You could try out this new relaxing colorscheme while exploring the new overhauled [Preferences documentation](https://napari.org/stable/guides/preferences.html#preferences) section 😉 ([docs#834](https://github.com/napari/docs/pull/834)).
+There's also new sections on [viewer overlays](https://napari.org/stable/tutorials/fundamentals/viewer.html#viewer-overlays) and [layer overlays](https://napari.org/stable/guides/layers.html#layer-overlays), to better explain how to use these old and new tools.
 Our [release notes page](https://napari.org/dev/release/index.html) also received a glow-up ([docs#838](https://github.com/napari/docs/pull/838)), displaying past release highlights in collapsible boxes in the timeline.
 This should make it easier to quickly catch up when updating across multiple releases!

 ### Extra dependencies for development moved to dependency groups
 A note for our contributors and plugin developers: we transferred our dev-related extra dependencies to the new python dependency groups ([#8227](https://github.com/napari/napari/pull/8227)).
 The installation is therefore slightly different, for example: `pip install napari --group testing` instead of `pip install napari[testing]`.
+The previous method will continue to work, but we will likely remove the old `optional-dependences` approach in a future release.